 - Most Final Fantasy games have a Jack of All Stats, often the lead character.
 This character is typically near but not quite at the top of the heap in fighting ability and somewhere in the middle of the pack in magical ability, and any special abilities they have will be fairly general-purpose and not push them to the top of either of these categories.
-(Examples include Cloud in Final Fantasy VII and Vaan in Final Fantasy XII, and for somewhat more magic-oriented female variants, Celes and Terra in Final Fantasy VI.
-Lightning, from Final Fantasy XIII, also counts, having fairly high stats in all areas, allowing her to use any role effectively.)
+Examples include:

 - Final Fantasy X has Kimahri, who is completely in the middle of the road in terms of stats.
 However, his path on the Sphere Grid is noticeably shorter than any other character's, meaning he can cross into other characters' paths, giving him a little bit of everything and making him a very versatile and useful character if raised properly.

-- On the other hand, Wakka also has fairly balanced stats, decent in about every category and with a much longer grid.
+- Wakka also has fairly balanced stats, decent in about every category and with a much longer grid.
 What sets him apart are his unusual tricks that allow him to inflict status and his long-range attacks.
 If a character just needs stat-buffing in general, send them to Wakka's grid.

 - Jusqua in Final Fantasy: The 4 Heroes of Light has all of his stats - Strength, Intelligence and Spirit - cap out at the exact same level of 65.